7 common FCRA violations and how to remedy them

 4. Failing to follow proper debt dispute procedures

-That includes conducting a reasonable investigation of your dispute, modifying and correcting any found inaccurate information and removing the disputed item from your credit report within 30 to 45 days after receiving notice.
+The FCRA requires agencies to handle credit disputes in very specific ways.
+That includes conducting a reasonable investigation of your dispute, modifying and correcting any found inaccurate information, and removing the disputed item from your credit report within 30 to 45 days after receiving notice.

 5. Furnishing and reporting inaccurate information

-A creditor, much like your credit card company or loan collector, should not be knowingly supplying incorrect information to a CRA.
+Entities like credit card companies or loan collectors should not intentionally supply incorrect information to a CRA under any circumstances.

-Bottom line: Creditors should not give information they know (or should know) is untrue or inaccurate to CRAs.
+Bottom line: Creditors should not intentionally give inaccurate information to CRAs.

-Bottom line: Creditors or CRAs failing to update your credit information (which should be kept as up-to-date as possible) violate the FCRA.
+Bottom line: Creditors or CRAs failing to update your credit information violates the FCRA.

-In some instances, a credit bureau can mistakenly “mix” your file with that of another debtor with information similar to yours, like a shared last name.
+In some instances, a credit bureau can mistakenly “mix” your file with that of another person with similar information.
 This violates the credit bureau’s obligation to report accurate credit information about every borrower.

 Mixed file violations include combining credit information of people with similar names living in the same area, such as if there are two people named “John Smith” who live in the same zip code, or not including “Jr.,” “Sr.,” “II” or other differences for people with similar surnames.